nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-the-web-config-file-in-project.md

 <match url="(.*)" />
 ```

-The above element refers that this rule will match all URL strings.
+The above element states that this rule will match all URL strings.

 ```xml
 <add input="{HTTP_HOST}{REQUEST_URI}" pattern="[OLD URL]" />